What is EAGLE?

 - With the software open, drag your .brd file into the software window.

 - In the software, click the Import Files button and select your .brd file.

 If I’m using EAGLE to design boards for the milling machine, what should I know?

 - You need to have enough space between the components on your board that the milling machine’s tool can cut between them.
 For example, if you’ll be using a 1/32" end mill, your traces, pads, vias, etc. need to be larger than 0.03125" apart.
-You can use smaller tools, like a 1/64" end mill, which will allow you to place objects closer together.
-For more details, read the PCB Design Considerations
+You can use smaller tools, like a 1/64" end mill, which allows you to place objects closer together.
+For more details, read the PCB Design Considerations guide.

 - If your board has vias (electrical connections between the front and back of the board), you'll need to create a connection between them.
 The simplest way is to put a piece of wire in the via hole and solder both ends, but you can also use via eyelets (aka rivets), which sit neatly in the holes as you solder them.
 You can also use tinned wire, which you can thread through all the holes much more quickly than eyelets or individual bits of wire.

-- Your holes for pads and vias need to be large enough that your tool can drill them.
+- The holes for pads and vias need to be large enough that your tool can drill them.
 If you’ll be using eyelets, your holes also need to be large enough for the eyelets to fit.
 The software will render what it thinks the machine can cut.
 If it looks like something’s been left out, add a smaller tool or change element sizes.

-- If you’re using EAGLE 7.2.0 or later and you want to generate Gerber Files, you need to choose the EXCELLON_24 output device instead of the EXCELLON output device used in previous versions.
+- If you’re using EAGLE 7.2.0 or later and you want to generate Gerber files, you need to choose the Excellon_24 output device instead of the Excellon output device used in previous versions.